hetagm/RemoteRepository/GitCommandDictionary.md

 // along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 pragma solidity >=0.4.22 <0.6;
+// but WITHOUT ANY WARRANTY; without even the implied warranty of
+// MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the

 contract WETH9 {
     string public name     = "Wrapped Ether";